GrayTechGH/not-youtube-dl/README.md

 youtube-dl is released into the public domain by the copyright holders.

 This README file was originally written by [Daniel Bolton](https://github.com/dbbolton) and is likewise released into the public domain.

+This is *obviously not* youtube-dl so don't argue about "dmca" and other dumb stuff like that